Executive Partner: Eric J Friedman

 International Arbitration, Litigation & Investigations:

 Skadden provides the full range of international dispute resolution services across the region.
 The team in Asia is particularly experienced in litigation and arbitration cases involving different systems of national law, as well as private and public international law.
 The practice also handles regulatory, cross-border investigations and Foreign Corrupt Practices Act (FCPA) matters.
+In addition to commercial litigation, Skadden continues to be very active in assisting clients in the defence of class actions under US state and federal securities laws.
+The firm is noted for its market-leading share of representations of China-based issuers in US securities litigation.

 The international competition practice represents clients on a full range of competition law issues raised in multinational M&A and other transactions.
 The international competition practice also represents clients across multiple jurisdictions with anticompetitive conduct issues relating to cartels and potential abuses of dominance, and has broad experience in designing and auditing global competition compliance programs.